Grimur12/VNL1_24_H7/DOCS/Dagbók.md

  - Iðunn finished the updated wireframe / happy path

 Máni and Grímur
- - Grímur focused on updating the biggest mistakes we can upgrade before returning
+ - Grímur focused on updating the biggest mistakes we can upgrade before turning in the code
+ - Focused on fixing any bugs that were found during the more extensive testing
+ - Adding comments to the rest of the code that needs commenting
  - Máni focused on the UML Diagram, it is a huge diagram now so it is taking time

  TODO: